zhiqingfeng/h1-First_step/README.md

 - <img width="289" alt="image" src="https://user-images.githubusercontent.com/95883827/214855562-69c2cb12-c3d0-4015-955d-98de6953c7ae.png">
 - Exit from the bandit4 server.

-> This is very interesting game and it's very partical to use the command to search what you want to know.
+> This is very interesting game and it's very partical to know which command to search what you want to know.
+I will play more later. :)

 ## Bullseye